Calabria: Manufacturing

 Food and textile industries are the most developed and vibrant.
 Within the industrial sector, manufacturing contributes to a gross value added of 7.2%.
 In the manufacturing sector the main branches are foodstuff, beverage and tobacco with a contribution to the sector very close to the national average.

 Over the recent decades some petrochemical, engineering and chemical industries have emerged, within the areas of Crotone, Vibo Valentia and Reggio Calabria.

 The province of Catanzaro boasts a great tradition in the textile manufacturing, especially silk.
 Recently, several young people have given new life to this activity, developing green and sustainable economy projects.
 In fact, among the municipalities of Girifalco, San Floro and Cortale, sericulture is still practiced, the breeding of silkworms combined with the cultivation of mulberry trees.

 Tiriolo and Badolato are known above all for the manufacturing of the "vancale", the typical Calabrian shawl, made of wool or silk, worn by women in ancient times on traditional costumes during the dance of tarantella, or as an ornamental decoration of the houses.

 Typical in Tiriolo is also the manufacturing of carpets, linen and broom fibers, bobbin lace making, embroidery, precious ceramics, furnishing objects and artistic sculptures.
 The artistic production of weaving is also active in other centers such as in Platania and Petrizzi where once hemp fibers were also produced.

 In Soveria Mannelli, Lanificio Leo, the oldest textile factory in Calabria founded in 1873, is still active.
 The factory still retains majestic and evocative tools dating back to the late nineteenth century.

 The traditional production of artistic ceramics dating back to the Magna Graecia period is handed down in the ancient towns of Squillace and Seminara.

 The small town of Serrastretta, a green village in the woods of Presila, is known for its wood production, in particular for its chairs characterized by a very original straw.

-There is a plant of Hitachi Rail Italy in Reggio di Calabria, which manufactures railcars of regional trains like Vivalto.
+There is a plant of Hitachi Rail Italy in Reggio di Calabria, which manufactures railcars of regional trains such as Vivalto.